paulness/ssl-testing-with-docker/README.md

 ##### Remove docker image from system

-You'll probably want to stop the container and remove the docker image to cleanup your system after running this test.
+You'll probably want to stop the container and remove the docker image to clean up your system after running this test.

 ```bash
 # Nginx